lecousin/java-framework-core/README.md

 In addition, when an application is idle (doing almost nothing) since several minutes, the MemoryManager may decide to ask to free some memory to reduce the memory footprint of the application when it is idle.

+## Utilities

+Various other utilities are also available, such as collections, encoding, XML parsing, more flexible strings...